Explore the San Antonio Missions NHP in One Afternoon

 Mission San José Church

 Mission San José is the largest of the five missions along the San Antonio mission trail.
 Missionaries founded Mission San José in 1720.
-It is often referred to as the Queen of Missions because of its beauty and size.
-However, since the mission site was so close to the San Antonio River, it was moved a few times and settled on its current location in 1740.
+It is often called the Queen of Missions because of its beauty and size.

 Unlike the other San Antonio missions, a masonry wall still surrounds this mission’s grounds and church.
 In addition, the builders constructed houses within the walls.
 These houses feature a room and a kitchen.
 At its peak, the mission housed approximately 350 people.